 When detecting an over-speed, under-speed, or zero-speed condition is required in an application any of our Hall Effect Switches can be connected to a precision-programmed Speed Switch Meter.
 For a lower-cost solution, Magnetic Speed Switch Sensors provide 1 digital pulsing speed output and a second output (relay or transistor available) that switches at a specified frequency.

 Magnets for use with Hall Effect Switches

-The maximum gap at which a Hall Effect sensor is able to detect a magnet is dependent on characteristics of the sensor and the magnet.
-High sensitivity Hall Switches require a smaller Gauss field to trigger and the size, shape, material, and grade of the magnet will determine the size of the magnetic field at a specific gap.
+The maximum gap at which a Hall Effect sensor is able to detect a magnet is dependent on the characteristics of the sensor and the magnet.
+High-sensitivity Hall Switches require a smaller Gauss field to trigger and the size, shape, material, and grade of the magnet will determine the size of the magnetic field at a specific gap.
 For pairing sensors and magnets, this Application Note charts magnetic field strengths against the switch points of our magnetic sensors.

 A large variety of target magnet options are available in our Accessory Catalog.
 We offer raw magnets with the South Pole Marked as well as magnets built into threaded bolts for mounting in threaded holes and magnets mounted into clamping shaft collars for easy installation on smooth shafts.

 For more information on selecting sensors and Hall Effect sensor behaviors, check out our Application Notes.